 Pursuant to the Engagement Letter, Motor Cargo retained Morgan Keegan to act as its exclusive financial advisor with respect to a possible business combination involving Motor Cargo.
-Morgan Keegan was retained to (1) provide advisory services, including general business and financial analysis of Motor Cargo, (2) identify opportunities for the sale of Motor Cargo including the approach of two specific potential acquirors, (3) advise Motor Cargo concerning opportunities for such sale, whether or not identified by Morgan Keegan, (4) if requested by Motor Cargo, participate on Motor Cargo, deliver an opinion to the Board of Directors with respect to the fairness of any such transaction to the shareholders of Motor Cargo, from a financial point of view.
+Morgan Keegan was retained to (1) provide advisory services, including general business and financial analysis of Motor Cargo, (2) identify opportunities for the sale of Motor Cargo including the approach of two specific potential acquirors, (3) advise Motor Cargo concerning opportunities for such sale, whether or not identified by Morgan Keegan, (4) if requested by Motor Cargo, participate on Motor Cargo's behalf in negotiations concerning such sale and (5) if requested by Motor Cargo, deliver an opinion to the Board of Directors with respect to the fairness of any such transaction to the shareholders of Motor Cargo, from a financial point of view.